aistabci/abci-docs/en/docs/tips/modules-removed-and-alternatives.md

 You can also use [Spack](https://spack.io) to install and manage your own software; see [Software Management by Spack](spack.md) for more information on using Spack.

 ## NVIDIA HPC SDK {#nvidia-hpc-sdk}

+!!! note
+      The PGI compiler is currently included in the NVIDIA HPC SDK; if you wish to use the PGI compiler, please use the NVIDIA HPC SDK.

 To use the NVIDIA HPC SDK, use [the container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nvhpc) provided by NVIDIA NGC.